Nathan-Larue/technical-interview-ledn/README.md

 * NPM 6.14.5

 ## Compatibility
-This was built solely for the `Chrome` browser.
+* This was built solely for the `Chrome` browser
+* Supported on Windows & Mac computers

 ## Setup
 ```